new century heaters

 When used in holding furnaces, immersion heaters more efficiently transfer heat into dip wells & degassers.
 The heat does not have to pass through an insulating layer of oxides on the surface of the melt.
 The heat source is beneath any separating refractory arch & close proximity to the dip well or degassing head.

-Our ceramic components are specifically engineered to withstand the demands of immersion heating, & must pass a rigorous in-house QC process.
-All horizontal heaters include a thermocouple & cast copper connectors.
-Protection tubes are NOT included.
+Our ceramic components are specifically engineered to withstand the demands of immersion heating, and must pass a rigorous in-house quality control process.
+All vertical heaters include a thermocouple, protection tube, & cast copper connectors.

 Immersion Heaters Are Ideal Solutions For: